happyhuman/sler/README.md

 You can also define which features need be rescaled or imputed and how.

 # Requirements
-sler relies on the following libraries, which should be straight forward to install:
+sler depends on the following libraries, which should be straight forward to install:
 - pyyaml
 - numpy
 - pandas